Learning Support and Well Being

 Exam access arrangements

 We can complete appropriate assessments to enable students to have access arrangements in exams and/or use appropriate clinical evidence to apply for exam arrangements.
-All arrangements are processed in accordance with current JCQ regulations.
+All arrangements are processed in accordance with current JCQ (Joint Council for Qualifications) regulations.
 It is important to be aware that exam arrangements DO NOT automatically follow the student from school, we have to reapply.
 Please ask your current school for the evidence they have used to secure any exam arrangements you have had approved for your GCSEs.
+It is important to note that the JCQ update their regulations each year, taking effect on the 1st September, and therefore we may not be in a position to apply for exactly the same arrangements.

-A useful overview from the Joint Council for Qualifications (JCQ) is here:
+A useful overview from the Joint Council for Qualifications (JCQ): JCQ-AARA-2025_FINAL.pdf

 Liaison with teaching staff: